 You can usually provide proof of placing on the market on the basis of any relevant document ordinarily used in business transactions, including:

 - contracts of sale concerning goods which have already been manufactured and meet the legal requirements

 - documents concerning the shipping of goods for distribution

 Check which rules apply

-The Northern Ireland Protocol came into force on 1 January 2021.
+The Windsor Framework agreement was formally adopted by the UK on 24 March 2023.
 For as long as it is in force, Northern Ireland will align with relevant EU rules relating to the placing on the market of manufactured goods.

 What you need to do depends on the type of goods you are placing on the market.
-This page covers goods often known as new approach goods, which are a range of consumer and commercial products that often require the use of the CE marking to demonstrate conformity with the relevant technical requirements.
+The European Commission’s guidance on new approach goods covers a range of consumer and commercial products that often require the use of the CE marking to demonstrate conformity with the relevant technical requirements.

 There are different rules for:

 - certain other goods, for example, medical devices and civil explosives